Skip to main content

 Webhook handler outside the crew process

-Your webhook handler is typically a separate Flask/FastAPI process, not part of the crew's runtime.
-The crew finishes its kickoff() and returns; the webhook arrives minutes later when payment confirms.
-You need a way to bridge the two - the recommended pattern is a Redis queue or a database row that the webhook updates and the crew (in its next run) reads.
-Do not try to keep the crew alive waiting for the webhook; CrewAI runs are short-lived by design.
+Your webhook handler is usually a separate Flask or FastAPI process, not part of the crew runtime.
+The crew finishes its kickoff() and returns; the webhook lands later when a payment settles.
+Bridge the two with a queue or a database row the webhook writes and the crew reads on its next run.
+Do not keep a crew alive waiting on a webhook - CrewAI runs are short-lived by design.

 FREQUENTLY ASKED